tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 #### How cross-domain tracking works

 If enable_cross_domain_tracking option is enabled and respect_consent_mode is false or respect_consent_mode is true and analytics_storage is granted, the Nameless Analytics Client-side tracker tag will set a JavaScript event listener on every link click.

-When a user clicks on a cross-domain link, the event listener sends a get_user_data request to the Nameless Analytics Server-Side client tag.
+Because the cookies are not accessible from the browser (they are HttpOnly), when a user clicks on a cross-domain link, the event listener sends a get_user_data request to the Nameless Analytics Server-Side client tag to retrieve the values.
 The Nameless Analytics Server-Side client tag responds with the two cookie values and the JavaScript event listener decorates the URL with a parameter named na_id, that is the actual session_id.

 After that, the user is redirected to the destination website.